 Wrist sprains are graded according to their severity:

-- Cast—If you have a severe sprain, your doctor may recommend a cast for 2-3 weeks.
+- A cast—If you have a severe sprain, your doctor may recommend a cast for 2-3 weeks.

 - Surgery—Surgery is rarely needed to repair a wrist sprain.
 However, surgery may be needed to repair a ligament that is torn completely, or if there is an associated fracture.